rlipscombe/rlipscombe.github.io/index.md

 I'm good at communicating what I've learnt to other team members, through demonstrations, presentations, mentoring and just being around to answer questions and help out.
 I'm also willing to help out other teams as needed.
 I participate in code reviews.
-I'm often part of the recruitment process.
+I'm often part of the interview and recruitment process.

 I'm also willing to step up and take various other roles as needed.
 For example, I've spent time as scrum master, and have worked with product management to define and scope releases, and face-to-face with customers to capture